markjivko/kronup-php/docs/Api/DeepContextApi.md

 ## `search()`

-> Search value items

-Get a list of value item models
+> Deep Context Get a list of value item models

 {: .new-title }
 > #️⃣ Execute example in terminal